crispyricepc/AQATextAdventuresEditor/README.md

 **Places** are the areas that the player can explore.
 Each place has a description and contains items

 There are many different types of **Items**, *doors*, *keys* and *containers* just name a few.
 Items are by far the most complicated element to the .gme file, they store lists called *status*, *result* and *commands* that are stored in plaintext, which means they need to be converted to and from their plaintext version each time.

+**Installation Instructions**

+The .exe file doesn't require any libraries just yet so these instructions are going to be short.
+Either:

+1. Double click the icon and paste the path into the box marked *enter filename*

+OR

+2. Right click a .gme file and choose *Open With* and choose the .exe